bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/swiftui-channel.md

 @Klayton
  asked:
 Sorry if this is already being addressed.
 Somebody named Eric seems to have somehow added a question to the 2022 WWDC channel when this Q&A opened:
 What is the best way to scroll/focus an item in a horizontal list on tvOS after online data loading?
-In my code, it doesn't work 100% of the time and…
+In my code, it doesn't work 100% of the time and I don't know why.
-See more
 1 reply

 WWDC Bot